peerkar/liferay-gsearch/README.md

 ## 2018-02-25

-* Added item highlighter API and implementation example.
+* Added result item highlighter API and implementation example.
 This service allows to highlight result items based on your criteria.
-Example implementation highlights result item if it matches configured tag.
+Example implementation highlights result items matching a configured tag.
-* Added configurable possibility to show result item tags
+* Added possibility to show result item tags
 * Improved facet configuration.
 Now UI and configuration are completely sync.
-UI customization is not more needed if new facets are added through JSON configuration.
+UI customization is not more needed when new facets are added through JSON configuration.
 * Added possibility to use a journal article as the help text (in configuration).
 * Audience targeting module configuration moved to the module itself.
 * Added possibility to set query keywords directly in the query configuration.
-With this feature you can force the serach always to have for example certain tag etc.
+With this feature you can for example configure a subquery to always try to match a certain tag and boost documents matching it.

 __Important__: Please update the configuration file when updating core modules!
 Please also note that there are new module versions now.
 Remove the old ones when updating.